nathan-nunez-5/livecodingfrontend/README.md

 - [ ] clean up how code is saved onto tmp folder

 Pilot TODOS:
-- [ ] change the survey to make it have equals sign instead of arrow
-- [ ] make it clear that you have to go back to the survey when its done
-- [ ] add a link to the bottom of problems to close window
-- [ ] add button to approach did you find a solution
-- [ ] make problems bigger

 user didn't know how to start using the pbe window,